 The 333 bendy-bus is an express bus which only stops at about every third stop; such stops are clearly marked.
 These buses run every 10 minutes during the daytime and save about 9 minutes on a trip from Bondi Beach to Circular Quay.
 These buses are painted pale blue.
 You must buy your ticket in advance as the driver does not sell tickets on the bus.
 The "bendy-bus" is the latest fashion for Sydney Buses.

 The timetable is fairly easy to remember.
-A train should leave Bondi Junction every ten minutes on the 08, then 18, 28, 38 etc. These times apply until 9:00 pm at night when later trains run every 15 minutes until 12:30am.
+On weekdays, a train should leave Bondi Junction every ten minutes on the 08, then 18, 28, 38 etc. These times apply until 9:00 pm at night when later trains run every 15 minutes until 12:30am.

 When coming back to Bondi, trains from the City to Bondi Junction pass through Town Hall Station on the 6 minutes past the hour then 16, 26, 36 etc on weekdays until 3pm.
 Allow a couple of minutes earlier at Central and a couple of minutes later at Martin Place.
 After about 6:30 there is a train roughly every 10 minutes or better until 8:25pm thence every 15 minutes until 12:10am.

 Train Shambles.
 It's no wonder the media write constantly about Sydney's trains.
 Vast quantities of money are being spent but rail travel remains unpleasant and the system continues to decline.
 If you have an appointment, do not rely on the Sydney rail system as breakdowns are common and trains are often cancelled "for today only".
-There are virtually no seats on the station platforms.
-All rubbish bins were removed as security for the Olympics in the year 2000, and after 12 years they have started to re-appear.
+There are virtually no seats on the stations.
+All rubbish bins were removed as security for the Olympics in the year 2000, and after 10 years a few re-appeared last year.
 Passengers on train platforms are subjected to a constant barrage of loud recorded announcements, often stating the bleeding obvious, over and over.
-The station indicators are harder to read than in the pre-electronic era.
-Smelly smokers are still tolerated in non-smoking areas, especially at Strathfield, Newtown and Central.
+Smelly smokers are tolerated in non-smoking areas, especially at Strathfield and Central.
 Newer trains have incessant pre-recorded announcements that help a minority but annoy the majority.

 The timetable has been slowed down to make the trains run on time.
 The trip to Town Hall now takes 11 minutes, but in 1979 it took 8 minutes.
-Can you believe it?
 The further you travel west, the more often you will see people hurdling the ticket barriers because they don't have a ticket.
-Your fares, and the continual fare increases, help pay for these athletic evaders.
-Passengers are now called "customers".
+Your fares, and the recent fare increases, help pay for these athletic evaders.

-Rather than fix a few of these obvious problems, CityRail has embarked on strict enforcement of petty rules (except dealing with the smokers) whilst the previous Labor Government embarked on building an expensive and unnecessary Metro system, now cancelled at enormous cost.
-The current government does not understand transport planning or design neither, and the wrath of the western suburbs awaits them.
+Rather than fix a few of these obvious problems, CityRail has embarked on strict enforcement of petty rules (except dealing with the smokers) and the previous Labor Government embarked on building an expensive and unnecessary Metro system which has never previously appeared on long-term transport plans and was cancelled at enormous.

 It's an easy place to lose your sense of direction, so don't be afraid to ask.
 All the shops have been removed, leaving a station totally devoid of soul, with a massive over supply of stupid signs and railway notices but with very good pedestrian flow .